-That actually qualifies them for an anxiety disorder, when you have a six month period where you display symptoms of anxiety intermittently for six months, that is the the classification of an anxiety disorder.
-Dr. Williams wants to talk to you a little bit about If you or a loved one or a friend is experiencing anxiety symptoms, what to look for and and what you need to do for getting care for for this treatable problem.
+That actually qualifies them for an anxiety disorder, when you have a six month period where you display symptoms of anxiety intermittently for six months, that is the classification of an anxiety disorder.
+Dr. Williams wants to talk to you a little bit about if you or a loved one or a friend is experiencing anxiety symptoms, what to look for and what you need to do for getting cared for for this treatable problem.

-It’s never been more available access to care for our mental health concerns and a lot of people are much more comfortable getting mental help through Telehealth because they can do it from the privacy of their home.
-They don’t have to go into public and go to a brick and mortar office for mental health care which because they’re afraid of the stigma that surround mental health diagnoses going to a mental health clinic or to a counselor’s office or psychiatrists office.
-Now that we have mental, telemedicine and Telehealth for mental health, it eliminates that, that having to go to a clinic to get care, you can get care over telemedicine.
+It's never been more available access to care for our mental health concerns and a lot of people are much more comfortable getting mental help through Telehealth because they can do it from the privacy of their home.
+They don't have to go into public and go to a brick and mortar office for mental health care which is because they're afraid of the stigma that surrounds mental health diagnoses going to a mental health clinic or to a counselor's office or psychiatrist's office.
+Now that we have mental, telemedicine and telehealth for mental health, it eliminates that, that having to go to a clinic to get care, you can get care over telemedicine.

 Bottom line is, if you or someone you love or know is suffering from symptoms like anxiety, let Dr. Williams encourage you to please go get evaluated with your primary health care provider first and then they can direct you to a great mental health resource for you depending on the level of symptoms and what they feel is appropriate.
 Again, it's very important to rule out medical causes of anxiety as well.
 So Dr. Williams hopes you found that useful.
 Look forward to seeing you again in another medical chat.

 Find an Urgent Care 24/7 near you!Book appointment